hzi-bifo/GitHub/README.md

 There are many ways to develop software.
 We suggest you to work as much as possible according to the GitHub Flow: https://guides.github.com/introduction/flow/.
 The GitHub Flow has multiple advantages:

-1. Fine grained commits allow you an easy roll back to older project states, especially if your project maybe breaks with the latest commit.
+1. Fine grained commits allow you an easy roll back to older project states, especially if your project breaks with the latest commit.
 Furthermore it allows us to follow and understand your project development.
-1. Each pull request allows other HZI developers to review your code and find potential bugs.
+1. Each pull request allows other BIFO and DZIF developers to review your code and find potential bugs.
   - Please discuss with [Andreas](https://github.com/abremges) or [Thorsten](https://github.com/trklingen) how you want to handle this!
 1. Branches allow you to work on multiple features by still providing a working version on your release or master branch.
 It's your task to decide how you want to name your branches but we suggest you to use or extend our simple naming schema (See Branch/Pull Request schema).
 1. Pull Requests allow you to work according to modern Development methodologies like [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration).